 Yesterday afternoon we made awards of federal and need-based aid to over 4,000 freshmen entering.
 This is quite possibly the earliest we’ve ever made the awards and I’m really excited that we got them out before Accepted Students Weekend.To be considered, a student must be admitted to the College as a first-time freshmen for next fall semester, have completed the FAFSA, and completed any missing documents except those associated with verification.
 Students that were awarded should have received an email prompting them to check MyCharleston.
-Students who complete a FAFSA at this point will only be considered for the funds which we have an “unlimited” supply of, e.g. Pell Grants and federal student loans.
+Students who complete a FAFSA after this point will only be considered for the funds which we have an “unlimited” supply of, e.g. Pell Grants and federal student loans.

 So at this point, all the aid we’re going to award to entering freshmen has been awarded.
 The only additional funds would come from things the student has applied for such as departmental, specialty or outside scholarships or private student loans.

 We received the first list of next year’s freshmen Palmetto Fellows from CHE last Friday and quickly set about awarding the scholarships.
 With a bit of clean-up, they were all awarded by this morning.
 Students that are applying with CHE for the June deadline will get awarded when we get that list, probably in August.
 Our Assistant Director for Scholarships also awarded the Palmetto Promise scholarships this weekend to South Carolina valedictorians, salutatorians and Palmetto Fellows who were not previously awarded an institutional scholarship.